 Because, buses are large vehicles that can weigh tens of thousands of pounds.
 For the passengers, who are almost always unrestrained, an accident can throw their bodies around the inside of the bus.
 If the crash is a rollover, the amount of trauma that can be inflicted is tremendous.

-For those outside of the bus in other vehicles, getting struck by a bus can lead to serious injuries, more than an impact with another passenger vehicle.
+For that outside of the bus in other vehicles, getting struck by a bus can lead to serious injuries, more than an impact with another passenger vehicle.